Feature by Elena Karpeeva

 Applying things from one culture to another can be a very difficult and sometimes a frustrating process.
 Some things would never work in a different country.
 Though, I believe that any coach who works with a novice group, no matter which country he/she coaches at, can make the process fun, communicate in a positive way, and encourage little swimmers to dream big and learn professional attitudes from early age.

 Of course, not everyone has the ability to get to the highest level, but in that case I would like to cite a great coach Bill Sweetenham, “All swimmers should be developed as though they will become an Olympic champion and senior athlete.
 Not everyone can achieve Olympic representation, but everyone can be developed and their skills can be enhanced as if this is the desired outcome.”

-Elena Karpeeva is a Russian National medalist and National Team member (back in 2004-2007), who finished fourth at the Olympic trials in 2008, was awarded a full scholarship at San Diego State University.
-She held 4 school records, and graduated from SDSU in 2011 with a degree in Kinesiology.
-In 2012-2013, she worked as a Novice group coach at the College Area Swim Team and as a volunteer assistant coach at USD.
-Now, she is working with both the Novice group and Senior athletes at the Sport School of Olympic Reserve Kalininskaya-3 in St. Petersburg, Russia.
+Elena Karpeeva is a Russian National medalist and National Team member (back in 2004-2007), got 4th at the Olympic trials 2008, was awarded a full scholarship at Division-1 San Diego State University, held 4 school records.
+Graduated from SDSU in 2011 with a degree in Kinesiology.
+In 2012-2013 worked as a Novice group coach at College Area Swim Team and as a volunteer assistant coach at USD.
+Now working with both Novice group and Senior athletes at the Sport School of Olympic Reserve Kalininskaya-3 in St. Petersburg, Russia.